Jason Fein Owner, House Band Director, Show Director & Singing Teacher

 Liana Chirkina General Manager

 Liana is our friendly General Manager!
 Liana has been interested in music since she before she could remember and has experience with vocals and keys.
 She was apart of the Oswego High School choir and has been apart of many musical productions.
 In her undergrad, she was apart of Proclamation Gospel Choir, who toured across the Midwest.
-She has a Bachelor’s degree in Political Science from Olivet Nazarene University and she will be graduating with her Masters in Public Policy in June 2020 from DePaul University.
+She has a Bachelor’s degree in Political Science from Olivet Nazarene University and a Masters in Public Policy from DePaul University.
 She has spent years mentoring students of all ages and continues to bring a positive environment to School of Rock Plainfield.

 Martin Farrell Rock 101 and Show Director, Bass Guitar and Guitar Teacher

 Martin is a multi-instrumentalist who plays lead guitar, bass, sax, piano, vocals and percussion.
 A high-energy rocker with infectious enthusiasm, he is passionate about music and devotes his heart and soul to teaching kids to rock!
 Martin has 24 years of professional stage, recording and teaching experience.

 Martin started his musical journey as a jazz saxophone player at 10 years old.
 An all-state saxophonist, Martin worked with elite directors gaining a solid foundation.
 Picking up the guitar at 16, he acted as lead guitarist in cover bands throughout High School.

 After High School, Martin switched to bass and began his 24 year professional career as the primary songwriter and booking manager in the band Marble (https://youtu.be/TdVwoPxVld0).
 Marble recorded with Ministry producer Fluffy at Chicago Trax and became a staple at Cabaret Metro in the 90s.
 Marble was a heavy, grunge act notably headlining FreeFest in front of 10,000+ on Cricket Hill.